A fig dessert you can enjoy any time of year

-For more figasmic recipes, check out Sondra’s book, Plats du Jour; the girl & the fig’s Journey Through the Seasons in Wine Country
+For more figasmic recipes, check out Sondra’s cookbook, Plats du Jour; the girl & the fig’s Journey Through the Seasons in Wine Country

 - 2 cups walnut halves